THE CARE SUMMER SERIES

 - Michael Voges, Executive Director, Associated Retirement Community Operators

-Webinar 2) Survival of the Fittest – how to drive profitability? - 10th August, 1-2pm
+2. Survival of the fittest – how to drive profitability?

 The Coronavirus pandemic has brought a new financial squeeze to the care sector.